Works righteousness: Salvation through good karma.

 ME.
 “You’re supposed to do your homework.”

-Same deal with God.
+Exact same deal with God.
 Our good deeds are the bare minimum of his expectations.
 And any above-and-beyond efforts we might make, any karmic extra credit, won’t count: He doesn’t want, and didn’t ask, for that stuff.
 Christians who fast in order to earn God’s sympathy?
 He didn’t ask us to fast.
 Christians who recite hundreds of rote prayers in order to achieve God’s forgiveness?
 He didn’t ask us for that either.
 Not that fasting and rote prayer aren’t good spiritual disciplines, but if we’re under the delusion they’re a way to earn heavenly Brownie points, we’re wasting our time.

-If all it took to be saved was good deeds, Jesus wouldn’t have had to die for our sins.
+If all it took to be saved was good deeds, Jesus wouldn’t’ve had to die for our sins.
 He could’ve come to earth, told us, “You know those commands the LORD gave to Moses?
 Keep it up.”
 Then got raptured to heaven without dying any gory death.
 Way easier than what he went through.

-But even the best of us bungle those commands.
-And there’s no possible way for us to balance out the universe after we’ve sinned.
-Hence the dire need for grace, and the fact God already thought of it way before we ever did.
+Hence humanity’s dire need for grace, and the fact God already thought of it way before we ever did.

-Titus 3.4-7 KWL
+Titus 3.4-7 NRSVue

 Works can’t make us righteous.
 Trusting God does.
 Trusting that he’ll make us righteous, despite our sinfulness, does.
 Trusting him enough to where we don’t throw up our hands in despair, but keep striving to walk the path God laid out for us, does.
 1Jn 2.6

-Ephesians 2.8-10 KWL
+Ephesians 2.8-10 NRSVue

 There are some “good works” these Christians permit themselves.
 But they tend to consist of minor, petty stuff.
 Behaving themselves in public.
 Not cussing.
 Not otherwise behaving in any manner inconsistent with all the other Christians they know: They’re basically trying to conform to popular Christian culture.
 But it’s not about following God; not about actual goodness.
 It’s about decorum.